Spanish Model Eva Padlock Offers A Peek At Her Braless Cleavage In Plunging Sweater

 “Love that color chickie.
 Looks great!” a fourth Instagram user added.

 Eva seems to enjoy teasing her fans by wearing as little as possible.
-Just a few days ago, she shared a racy set of photos that allowed her to flaunt her voluptuous cleavage and pert derriere in risqué. lace lingerie set from Fashion Nova.
+Just a few days ago, she shared a racy set of photos that allowed her to flaunt her voluptuous cleavage and pert derriere in risqué, lace lingerie set from Fashion Nova.

-The sexy ensemble was in black which complimented her golden skin well.
-The previous share was a big hit among her horde of fans as it garnered over 97,700 likes and upwards of 2,000 comments.
+The sexy ensemble was in black and complemented her golden skin well.
+The previous share was a big hit among her horde of fans as it garnered over 97,700 likes and upward of 2,000 comments.